This project is divided into 7 subset projects:

-My job, as Miss World Peace, was to spread good will and hope to people everywhere with kind words and positive gestures.
-I did this from 2009 till 2014.
-My first appearance as Miss World Peace was in Melbourne during anti-Israel protests and subsequent appearances included Thailand and former concentration camps in Europe.
+For four years my job was to spread good will and hope to people everywhere with kind words and positive gestures.
+My first appearance was in Melbourne in 2009 during anti-Israel protests.
+Subsequent visits included Thailand and former concentration camps in Europe.